Negative side effects of absinthe?

-Originally Published: June 9, 2006 - Last Updated / Reviewed On: April 29, 2011
+Originally Published: June 9, 2006 - Last Updated / Reviewed On: June 1, 2015

-I recently drank one shot of Absinth(e) mixed with water at a party.
+I recently drank one shot of absinth(e) mixed with water at a party.
 I read up on it online and opinions differ vastly as to the potential for negative side effects.
 At this point my imagination has me suffering every possible one.

 I would like to know the true possible effects and if one drink could realistically cause them.
 If it helps, the brand I had contained 100mg of thujone and it was Czech and I'm told they use an extract which is worse than using straight wormwood.

 I hope you can help because I'm a little freaked out, the guy who gave it to me drank it extensively and recently committed suicide and I'm convinced the cause in part was the Absinthe.

 Absinthe is a libation with quite a history.
 As an herb-infused alcoholic beverage, it was euphemistically referred to as the “Green Fairy” due to its emerald sheen.
 You mention that the absinthe you imbibed contained thujone, a compound that comes from wormwood oil found in some varieties of absinthe.
 Thujone has been known to slow reaction times and impair a person’s ability to pay attention.
 It also may cause visual or auditory hallucinations for some people.
 That being said, more recent research suggests that absinthe (containing wormwood oil) has a high alcohol concentration, which may be a more likely culprit for the purported side effects, rather than just thujone alone.
 It would follow then that your single drink is unlikely to result in any lasting effects.
 Additionally, it's likely that the cause of your acquaintance's suicide is much more complex than simply drinking absinthe.
 In fact, untreated depression is a leading cause of suicide.
 Use of drugs, including alcohol, is one way people try to deal with depression or other mental health illnesses.